awsdocs/aws-transfer-user-guide/doc_source/custom-identity-provider-users.md

 }
 ```

-Where `username` and `password` are the values for username and password that are sent to the server\.
+Where `username` and `password` are the values for the sign\-in credentials that are sent to the server\.

 For example, you enter the following command to connect: